EXPLAINER-'Dueling electors' pose risk of U.S. vote deadlock | Politics

 EXPLAINER-'Dueling electors' pose risk of U.S. vote deadlock

-The 2020 U.S. presidential election could be the most closely contested in recent memory due to a deeply divided electorate and the possibility that President Donald Trump will challenge widely used mail-in ballots, claiming without evidence they are fraudulent.
+In the United States, a candidate becomes president by securing the most “electoral” votes rather than winning a majority of the national popular vote.
+Known as the Electoral College, the system allots electors to the 50 states and the District of Columbia largely based on their population.

-Some election law experts are concerned the combination of factors could lead to a crisis in which both political parties claim to have won the same state, a phenomenon known as "dueling electors."
+It is theoretically possible for the governor and legislature, each representing a different political party, to submit two different election results, leading to so-called “dueling slates of electors.”
 Below are details of how that might play out.

 What are electors?
-The U.S. president is selected by 538 electors, known as the electoral college, rather than the popular vote.
-Electors are apportioned among the states based on population and the popular vote in each state typically determines which candidate receives that state's electors.
+The U.S. president is selected by 538 electors, known as the Electoral College, with electors apportioned based on each state's population.
+The popular vote in each state typically determines which candidate receives a state's electoral votes.

-The Constitution and the 1887 Electoral Count Act govern the counting of electoral votes and any related disputes.
+The U.S. Constitution and the 1887 Electoral Count Act govern the counting of electoral votes and any related disputes.
 The electors will meet on Dec.
-14 to cast their votes which are then counted by Congress on Jan.
-6 in a process overseen by Vice President Mike Pence in his role as president of the Senate.
+14 to cast votes, which are then counted by Congress on Jan.
+6 in a process overseen by Vice President Mike Pence in his role as Senate president.
 What are dueling electors?

-States with close contests between Republican Trump and his Democratic rival Joe Biden could produce competing slates of electors, one certified by the governors and the other by the legislature.
+States with close contests between Republican President Donald Trump and his Democratic rival Joe Biden could produce competing slates of electors, one certified by the governor and the other by the legislature.
 The risk of this happening is heightened in the battleground states of Michigan, North Carolina, Pennsylvania and Wisconsin, which have Democratic governors and Republican-controlled legislatures.

 Some election law experts are concerned that an unprecedented volume of mailed-in votes and legal challenges will delay the outcome of the election for weeks, creating an extended period of uncertainty.
 Trump has repeatedly said the election is rigged and made unfounded attacks on mail-in voting, which tends to favor Democrats.